lhintzsc/appd_image_java_services/README.md

 This repository contains a very simple java service.
 The java is deployed with or without an appdynamics agent into a docker container.
 The parameter of the agent can be either hard coded into the container startup script or introduced by using environment variables.

+# Together with Network Vizibility

+The java agent can be used together with a network vizibility agent that is likewise containerized.
+If a network vizibility container is deployed as well, the optional environment varialbes must be set accordingly.